nikhitavys/Big-Ideas-Final-Project/README.md

 Nikhita Vysyaraju - NIV32@pitt.edu </br>
 https://data.wprdc.org/dataset/allegheny-county-air-quality/resource/4ab1e23f-3262-4bd3-adbf-f72f0119108b </br>
-The Daily Air Quality Index for Allegheny County data set focused on the amount of SO2 levels in 13 boroughs by using the Air Quality Index (AQI).
+The Daily Air Quality Index for Allegheny County data set uses the US national Air Quality Index to determine the daily averages in 13 different sites located in Allegheny County.
+The Air Quality Index used S02 levels to measure the air quality.
+The dataset also provided descriptions on the air quality if it the air was extremely polluted.
 The dataset started documenting the AQI per day in 2016 to the present.

+# Abstract: